snic-nsc/cvechecker/README.md

 CVE-2011-2087|Apache Struts|2018-10-02 09:46|CVEs against older versions of Struts.
 CVE-2017-7546|postgresql|2018-10-02 09:28|Issue fixed in postgresql-8.4.20-8.el6_9 released in October 2017
 ````
+## Pinning CVEs

+- In some cases, it might be useful to pin certain CVEs such that they cannot be muted, either while importing muted entries, or while automatically or manually muting entries.
+- Simply place CVEs that you want to pin, one entry per line, in a file called 'pinned_cves' in the same directory as cvechecker.py, and those entries will not get muted.

 ## Description of filters and the output

 - Not all options output information onto standard out; `-m` option, when used without `-l` option, is silent.